 My kids never get tired of pancakes.
 If I make a double batch, it usually doesn’t last until the next Saturday morning rolls around!
 I have experimented with this recipe so it has evolved over the years.

 Now that my kids have gotten older, even they can whip of a batch of these cakes.
 Now, they can make a pretty good pancake but my husband, who is generally not the cook at our house, makes the best pancakes hands down.
 I suppose one could argue it’s because he always cleans up the dishes without any help from me but, that’s part of the whole deal, right?

+I used to buy commercial gluten free pancake mix for the convenience factor, especially when camping.
 But then I realized that I could throw all of these ingredients together in a resealable bag which is pretty much the same thing.
 It’s ready to go when you need it (but does take a little work up front).
-Just add oil and water and you’re ready to make some flap jacks!
+Just add oil and “safe” milk and you’re ready to make some flap jacks!

 - 2 tablespoons granulated sugar

 - 1/2 teaspoon baking soda